 4. Piedra del Agua in Baños: Enjoy thermal pools and spa pampering

-A mere 20-minute drive from Cuenca city center, the small town of Baños (meaning bath or toilets in Spanish) is sometimes confused with its more popular counterpart, Baños de Agua Santa in Tungurahua but this is precisely where its appeal lies.
+A mere 20-minute drive from Cuenca city center, the small town of Baños (meaning bath in Spanish) is sometimes confused with its more popular counterpart, Baños de Agua Santa in Tungurahua but this is precisely where its appeal lies.
 There are a few thermal pools establishments in this unassuming town, but Piedra del Agua stands out by word-of-mouth.

 If time and money permit, you should definitely go for the full package that includes soaking in mud baths, thermal pools, a massage session and dessert with champagne!
 On selected weekdays, there’s a one-for-one promotion so do call for more details.
+It’s also worth noting that this establishment has been nominated as one of the finalists for “Best Spa of the Year - North and South America” in the World Spa & Wellness Awards 2022, making it a first-class spa you don’t want to miss.

 Piedra del Agua